LiveHelperChat/fbmessenger/README.md

 So just listen for `Custom text matching` with that keyword.
 This sample is provided [in bot sample](https://raw.githubusercontent.com/LiveHelperChat/fbmessenger/master/doc/whatsapp/bot-sample.json)

+## I have bot for default department, but I want chat go directly to pending state if I send a template?

+You have few options

+* Setup `quick reply` button in your template and listen for those events in your bot
+* While sending a message template choose a department without a bot.
+  * We will look for message template without a chat and assign new chat to selected department.

+Important

+* In all those scenarios Visitor should NOT have any active chat, otherwise his message will go to active chat and the above rules won't be applied.
+* In incoming webhook configuration `FacebookWhatsApp` in `Chat options` choose `If previous chat is found and it is closed we should => Create a new chat`

 ## Gotchas

 * While app is in testing mode received callback phone number and received callback numbers can be different.
 E.g